mochoy/personal-site/src/assets/blog/how_to_land_an_internship/how_to_land_an_internship.md

 - Use numbers to highlight impact
 - Focus on your Strengths
 - Use bullet points, not paragraphs
+- Bullet points should establish context, action, and results
+- Bullet points should be able to stand on their own, they shouldn't *need* other bullet points to make sense
+- Sub-bullet points can be used to break down big projects or go more in-depth
 - Keep it one page
 - Average time spent reading resume: six seconds
 - If GPA above 3.0 or 3.5, list it, otherwise, leave it off